 As indicated above, LWOP is discretionary absent a distinct entitlement.
 Invoking the Family Medical Leave Act removes agency discretion and entitles an eligible employee to up to twelve weeks (480 hours) of leave without pay.
 Note, we are only covering LWOP at this point.
 However, the entitlement to use leave, once eligible under the FMLA, also applies to accrued sick and annual leave whereas the granting of advanced leave, generally remains discretionary except for certain reasons (birth, adoption, foster care, wonder warriors, etc..).
 For more information, see Presidential Memorandum — Modernizing Federal Leave Policies for Childbirth, Adoption and Foster Care to Recruit and Retain Talent and Improve Productivity.
 Also note, as of January 6, 2017, there is an expectation the incoming President will rescind this memorandum.

-This article is not intended to cover every aspect of leave or FMLA administration.
+This article is not intended to cover every aspect of leave or FMLA administration or individual situations.
 It’s primary purpose was to convey the fact that an employee’s request to use accrued leave in connection with a serious health condition for himself or family member, and certain other similar matters, does not require the employee to invoke the FMLA entitlement as a condition to leave approval.
 The supervisor has discretion to approve the request without FMLA.
 However, if a supervisor does not approve the leave request, or if the employee needs to request approved non-pay status (LWOP), invoking and obtaining eligibility for FMLA will ensure leave approval.